 On reception of Message 2, the Authenticator checks that the key replay counter corresponds to the outstanding Message 1.
 If not, it silently discards the message.
 Otherwise, the Authenticator:

 Derives PTK.

-Verifies the Message 2 MIC.
+Verifies the Message 2 MIC or AEAD decryption operation result.